TSA-SAUSS/UninstallBloatware/README.md

 First of all, InTune can uninstall in-box Windows applications that will allow those applications to be reprovisioned at a later date without reimaging the device if you change your mind.
 For that reason, this module is not recommended for uninstalling in-box apps for organizations with InTune.

 UninstallBloatware will run a regex match against package names.
-UninstallBloatware will uninstall both Appx and AppX provisioned packages; it makes no difference.
+UninstallBloatware will uninstall both AppX and AppX provisioned packages; it makes no difference.

 To run UninstallBloatware to uninstall AppX packages, you can specify the package name.
 ```powershell